 Bachelor of Arts Program

 The B.A. in Latin American and Caribbean Studies offers undergraduate students the ability to develop an interdisciplinary awareness and understanding of the region.
+The program is available on campus or fully online.
 Requirements for the B.A. are as follows:

 - A minimum of 120 credit hours